 News and information about CAN DO for the community, investors, volunteers and board members.

-Members of the Freeland Builders Club were working to support “Operation: CAN DO,” a project of the CAN DO Student Action Committee to collect food, entertainment and hygiene items for servicemen and women.
+Members of the Freeland Builders Club, under the direction of teacher Nathan DeBalko, led the drive for Operation: CAN DO, a project of the CAN DO Student Action Committee to collect food, entertainment and hygiene items for servicemen and women.

 On Friday, the students took a break from classes to pack up the items they have collected for the men and women who are serving our country overseas.

 Officials from Tootsie Roll Industries, LLC, joined with CAN DO, Inc., and state and local representatives for a ribbon-cutting celebration Friday at Tootsie Roll’s new distribution center in Humboldt Industrial Park.

 Company Officers Ellen and Melvin Gordon traveled to the event from Chicago, where Tootsie Roll Industries is headquartered.
 Ellen Gordon serves as the company’s president and chief operating officer.
 Melvin Gordon is Tootsie Roll’s chairman of the board and chief executive officer.

 “We’re excited to be here to celebrate the opening of our newest distribution center,” Mrs. Gordon said.
 “Our company officials were very pleased with what they found in Greater Hazleton during our search for a location.
 It quickly became obvious that Hazle Township is the perfect location for this facility, which will serve our distribution network throughout the Northeast and Mid-Atlantic.”